zenika-open-source/immutadot/README.md

 ### Concise

 [ES2015+](https://github.com/tc39/ecma262#ecmascript) new features are great to deal with arrays and objects.
-As data structures get deeper, the code you write to make data immutable gets bigger and less readable. immutad●t uses the dot notation to address this issue.
+As data structures expand, the code you write to make data immutable gets bigger and less readable. immutad●t uses the dot notation to address this issue.

+### Interoperability

+immutad●t uses plain JavaScript objects so you can access your data using standard ways.
+Moreover, it lets you freely enjoy your favorite libraries.

 ### Exhaustive and yet extensible